nilostolte/MicroVBA-PowerPoint/README.md

 ![image](https://user-images.githubusercontent.com/80269251/117291954-9d495900-ae3d-11eb-8af2-1a085be2b56d.png)

 The **Nodes** Collection will appear in the **Watches** subwindow.
-Expand **Watch** subwindow by press-clicking at the cross inside the indicated red circle and, still holding the mouse click button, pull it up as indicated below.
+Expand **Watch** subwindow by press-clicking at the position indicated by the red cross inside the red circle and, still holding the mouse click button, pull it up as indicated below.

 ![image](https://user-images.githubusercontent.com/80269251/117293881-f619f100-ae3f-11eb-977b-d052f3340746.png)